tomasoak/datahopper/README.md

-# Data Science ToolKit
+# Data Hopper
-Data Science Toolkit is a package for complete data wrangling
+Data Hopper is a python package for data wrangling.
+It was initially developed aiming at saving many solutions that I have found working as Data Scientist.
+Hope this can be helpful to you as well.

 You can find out more [here](https://google.com)